 **Reservations aren’t open yet on the following dates:

-services on the Cardiff/Bristol – Portsmouth/Brighton route are currently restricted on Saturday 11 September and Sunday 12 September
+services on the Cardiff/Bristol – Portsmouth/Brighton route are currently restricted on Sunday 5 December

 *The small print